 Skip to content

-Visual Hierarchy in UI Design: 7 Principles That Work
+Visual Hierarchy in UI Design - 7 Principles That Work

 Visual hierarchy techniques for UI designers, size, contrast, spacing, and color strategies from eye-tracking research and real projects.

-· · 7 min read
+· · 11 min read

-Updated: April 11, 2026
+Updated: June 3, 2026

 I've stared at layouts where everything screams for attention.
 Every heading bold.
 Every button a different color.
 The result?
 Users click nothing.
+Hierarchy is the first of four skills in our modern UI design craft guide, and the one everything else leans on.

 Visual hierarchy fixes that.
 It's the invisible structure that tells people where to look, what matters, and what to do next.
 Get it right and conversion rates climb.
 Get it wrong and you've built a beautiful page nobody can use.